berrak/MyMacros/README.md

 ```cpp
 #include <MyMacros.h>
 ```
-The library expands on `Boards_Identify.h` capabilities, and pulls in the `Board Identify` library as a dependence.
-This is strictly not required.
+The library expands on `Boards_Identify.h` capabilities and pulls in the `Board Identify` library with 100+ boards as a dependence.

 ## Customizing and protecting your macros

 The `MyMacros.h` is installed in `~/Arduino/libraries/MyMacros/src/`.
 Use a local copy to avoid this file being overwritten by Arduino when the library updates.
 Protect this file and move this to `~/mymacros.` Create a symbolic link to this location.
-When the library file eventually is overwritten, re-create the link again.
+When the header file eventually is overwritten, re-create the link again.

 ```
 mkdir ~/mymacros